bcgov/aps-infra-platform/documentation/resources/gateway-configuration.md

 By default, publically available endpoints are created based on Kong Routes where the hosts must end with `*.api.gov.bc.ca` or `*.apps.gov.bc.ca`.

 There are use cases where the clients that are consuming the API are on the same Openshift platform that the API is deployed to.
-In this case, there is a security benefit of not making the API endpoints publically available.
+In this case, there is a security benefit of not making the API endpoints publicly available.

 To support this, the route `hosts` can be updated with a host that follows the format: `<api-name>.cluster.local`.
 When the configuration is published to Kong, an Openshift Service is created with a corresponding Service Serving Certificate (SSC), which is routeable from within the Openshift cluster.